Heart 'n' Soul

 He had an independent business allied to the construction

-He spent five years writing a children's book called Iggy Rock (by Graeme Allen) now being
+He spent five years writing a children's book called Iggy Rock (written under the pen name of Graeme Allen).

 Astonishingly, well renowned singer of the time Jeff St John passed away exactly one week after Graeme died.